EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

 .. warning:: In the case when the pointing-options approach is used for coverage calculations, the instrument identifier becomes a
              compulsory attribute of the :code:`Instrument` JSON field, since it is needed to reference the pointing-options files.

 .. warning:: The name of the data-file containing the pointing-options should not have any whitespaces.
+The pointing-otions indicated in the file
+             are strictly indexed from *0* onwards.

 Example: